An oven is indispensable in any household, but if not properly used and maintained it can pose a serious fire hazard.

 - When buying a new oven, always buy from a reputable dealer, and follow the manufacturer’s instructions about installing, using and cleaning.

 - Always register a new appliance with the manufacturer.
 That way you can be contacted easily if a safety notice or recall is required.
 While the chances of a faulty product causing serious damage are small, the risk is still there and returning a faulty product or ordering its repair is very easy to do.
-To register all your appliances, regardless of age, visit Register My Appliance.
+To register all your appliances, regardless of age, visit our Product Registration page.

 - If your oven has a plug make sure that it’s a UK plug.
 If it doesn’t, do not use a UK travel adaptor, but rather ask the retailer to fit the appliance with a UK plug.